Anura Reporting API - Usage

 - POST parameter string values must be URL encoded.

 - Drilling into metric reporting data will require optional parameters to be set.

 - Some drilldown parameters require that a parent parameter be applied first.

-- A single result will be returned when all applicable drilldown parameters have been applied.
+- A daily breakdown will be returned when all applicable drilldown parameters have been applied.

 - Instance, source, and campaign interface parameters may be applied at any time.

 - "All Instances", "All Sources", and "All Campaigns" are acceptable interface values where applicable.

 - Anura reporting is based on the Coordinated Universal Time (UTC) time zone.

 Date specific API requests are limited to a 7-day rolling time frame with the exception of "Overview" endpoints, which have a 31-day rolling time frame.
 If your request falls outside of the time frame limit, a HTTP status code of "400 - Bad Request" will be returned.
 See Reporting API: Handling Responses for more details.